Bigg Boss 13: Shehnaz Gill Confides In Mahira Sharma That She Misses Paras Chhabra

 Here, Shehnaz winks purposely in the camera and clarifies her confession, 'Mujhe ye baat clear karwani hai ki matlab maine aise toh nahi bola, doosri feeling tu hi samajh sakti hai na ye toh.'
 A concerned Mahira then advices Shehnaz in a taunting way.
 She says 'Toh agar tumne yaha par ro diya aur fir tumne roke ye bol diya ki mujhe pyaar hai toh uska matlab galat hi nikala jaega agar tumhare dil mein kuch nahi hai uske bawjood bhi.'

 Later in the video, Shehnaz hints at missing Paras a lot as she jokes around with Mahira.
-Will their bond go stronger once Paras is back in the game or will Shehnaz keep quiet and follow Mahira's suggestion, only time will tell.
+Will their bond become stronger once Paras is back in the game or will Shehnaz keep quiet and follow Mahira's suggestion, only time will tell.
 Tune in to Unseen Undekha and watch the complete video, exclusively on VOOT!